Okema1/terraform-spads-test/README.md

 terraform apply

 To get into the ansible vm the best way is to use:\
-lxc exec ansible su - debian
+incus exec ansible su - debian

 To start fresh either use terraform apply with the destroy flag or:\
-lxc rm -f au1 eu1 us1 ansible\
+incus rm -f au1 eu1 us1 ansible\
 terraform apply

 Note:\
-When using hostnames append .lxd to the host, for example us1.lxd.
+When using hostnames append .incus to the host, for example us1.incus.